notsointeresting/HalllDay/PLANNING.md

 ---

 # 🚨 Current Priorities (Immediate Focus)
+[] Looking at "View Full Pass Logs" works well and looks good.
+But the graphs on the admin screen like "Most Overdue" and "Top Users" has numerous issues.
+Either do not work at all or show anonymous data.
+Not particularly useful or actionable data and also not working in the first place.
+Needs overhaul.
+- [] Should be able to manage and see active kiosk passes from admin panel just like you can with waitlist.
+Overall robust way to cancel passes; manual ban button on student out, rearrange waitlist, etc.
+-[] Auth page looks kinda ugly
+- [] IDK Can You logo has white inside a couple areas that should be transparent.
+Refine/animate logo, make it more dynamic and engaging for landing page graphic. be responsive to color changes (future day and dark mode)
+- [] Should be able to access all parts of the app from hamburger menu or top navigation or whatever is material 3 expressive standard for page navigation.
+Default to landing page, tabs to navigate to kiosk, display, admin, after login. all pages should have  button to return to landing page or navigate to others feedbacking into eachother.
+Unified navigation between pages.
+- [] admin page not responsive on mobile
+- [] No "account creation" step.
+Google Auth seems to work but no account creation step to customize experience and feel like you are establishing a account.
+If that makes sense. it works...but it just feels so automatic I don't even know if it's a true account Almost makes it feel insecure even if it is secure.
+If that makes sense.
+Profile picture, slug option, optional name, etc. I am not sure if this is a good idea and don't want to mess up already made accounts.
+- [] Fleshed out Dev dashboard with ability to see active users (teachers) and details about sessions while not exposing student data (maintain FERPA compliance).
+See statistics or active passes without being attached to a specific student data so dev can see usage statistics and activity.

 ## ⚙️ Phase 6: Admin & Dev Tools (Material 3 Port)
 *Goal: Unified Material 3 Design for all surfaces.*